meilisearch/documentation/learn/configuration/instance_options.md

 In the previous example, `./meilisearch` is the command that launches a Meilisearch instance and `--http-addr` is the option that sets the URL and port this instance will use. **All command-line options are prepended with `--`.**

 Some of these options are command-line flags and unlike command-line options, **they don't take any values**.
+If you use the flag, it counts as `true` and if you don't, it counts as `false`.

 ```bash
 ./meilisearch --no-analytics